City of Plymouth, MN

 - Trash: Seal trash bags and keep litter out of the street.

 - Keep an eye out for car and motor fluids: Seal or repair any fluid leaks that could run off onto streets and into storm drains.
-Take used motor oil or other fluids to a drop-off site.
-Plymouth residents may utilize the City of Plymouth Used Oil Drop-Off.
+Take used motor oil or other fluids to a neighborhood drop-off site.

-- Be a water advocate: Spread the word and get involved.
-Many groups and individuals are working to protect water across Minnesota.
+- Be a water advocate: Spread the word; get involved.
+There are many groups and individuals working to protect water across Minnesota.

 Reduce Backflow at Cross Connections